Country Living in a Cariboo Valley

 By Annie

-Wondering how to plant potatoes?
+Wondering how to grow potatoes?
 All you need to know is right here.

-Home gardeners often plant potatoes every year.
+Home gardeners often grow potatoes every year.
 If you’ve haven’t grown potatoes, you may be surprised at how easy it is to grow your own.

 Potatoes are probably the most common vegetable eaten in North America.
 So if your family is like most, you eat your fair share of potatoes.
 Some stats say the average person eats more than 30 pounds of potatoes each year.

-Potatoes get expensive in the grocery stores.
-As the weather cools down and winter comes around, the price of potatoes keeps going up.
+Potatoes get expensive in the grocery store.
+As the weather cools down and winter comes around, the price of grocery store potatoes keeps going up.

 As long as the soil is not too wet, you can plant your potatoes in very early Spring.
 As soon as you can get into your garden, get some potatoes planted.